-Breast cancer patients are at risk for a host of comorbid diseases and unpleasant treatment side effects.
+Breast cancer patients are at risk for a number of comorbid diseases and unpleasant treatment side effects.
 The sheer number of potential health issues that could come up while you’re being treated for breast cancer is overwhelming, and it’s nearly impossible to know everything there is to know about them.

 One of the lesser known side effects of breast cancer surgeries is known as winged scapula.
 The list below will tell you everything you need to know about this painful and confounding condition—from how to know if you have it to how to treat it and get on with your life.